 Maria Pontes Ferreira, Ph.D., R.D., Baylor University

-During the first year of her postdoctoral fellowship, Maria worked with Prof. Elias Michaelisin the Dept. of Pharmacology & Toxicology.
+During the first year of her postdoctoral fellowship, Maria worked with Prof. Elias Michaelis in the Dept. of Pharmacology & Toxicology.
 They investigated the effects of ethanol on dendritic trafficking and translation of the 24-mer sequence of the NMDAR subunit NR1 in hippocampal neurons using in vitro models.
-During her second year, she taught Biology and Laboratory, and Exercise Nutrition at Haskell Indian Nations University.
-During her final postdoctoral year, she orked with Prof. Kelly Kindscher's team in the Native Medicinal Plant Research Program at KU.
+During her second year, she taught Biology and Laboratory, and Sport Nutrition at Haskell Indian Nations University.
+During her final postdoctoral year, she worked with Prof. Kelly Kindscher's team in the Native Medicinal Plant Research Program at KU.
 She is currently an assistant professor at Wayne State University in the Department of Nutrition and Food Science.

 Ann Manzardo, Ph.D., University of California, Irvine

 Under the direction of Dr. William Gabrielli, chairman of the Department of Psychiatry and Behavioral Sciences at the KU Medical Center, Ann utilized a 45-yr old Danish longitudinal database to study the contributions of early childhood brain growth and injury to the later development of alcoholism in adulthood.
 During her IRACDA postdoctoral fellowship, she gained experience teaching Organic Chemistry and Biochemistry.
 She is currently a Research Assistant Professor in the Department of Psychiatry and Behavioral Science at the University of Kansas Medical Center.

 Damon Jacobs, Ph.D., University of North Carolina-Chapel Hill